 Some people pay off the full balance of their credit card each month so that interest does not keep adding onto the balance.
 This takes discipline and may not be feasible if you’re looking to spend a large amount all at once, for a new appliance or vehicle repairs, for example.

-Cash loans, or personal loans as they are sometimes called, give you an agreed lump sum payment straight to your account (or as cash if you apply in-store).
-Cash loans are more straightforward when it comes to repaying them, as you’ll pay a set amount back each month, for a specified number of months.
+Personal loans as they are sometimes called, give you an agreed lump sum payment straight to your account (or as cash if you apply in-store).
+Personal loans are more straightforward when it comes to repaying them, as you’ll pay a set amount back each month, for a specified number of months.
 You can usually choose how much you want to borrow and how long you want to pay it back for, which enables you to find a repayment amount which is achievable.

 Credit card pros and cons

 When you make a purchase using a credit card, you are protected under Section 75 of the Consumer Credit Act.
 This means that the credit card company are liable for your purchase in the way the retailer is.
 If something goes wrong, the credit card company should reimburse you.

 Some credit cards offer 0% interest for a set amount of time, meaning that you won’t earn interest on a credit balance until the 0% time is up.
 This can give you longer to pay the money back, but is only available to those with good credit histories.

 You can transfer money straight from your credit card to your bank in some cases, which comes with a transfer fee.
 This may work out as a cheaper option compared to other types of credit, depending on your circumstances and the type of credit card involved, but only if you pay the full amount back quickly.

 As credit cards require only the minimum payment each month to keep ticking over, it can be very easy to just keep paying that and ignore the bulk of the debt for another time.
 Over time, the interest will build up and you may find it harder and harder to pay back.